ropensci/lightr/inst/paper.md

 # Acknowledgements

-We thank the two rOpenSci reviewers, Jeroen Ooms and Karthik Ram, for their helpful feedback which improve this package.
+We thank the two rOpenSci reviewers, Jeroen Ooms and Karthik Ram, for their helpful feedback which improved this package.

 # References